Take a look at the range of benefits and payments we have available.

 - going to get disability assistance dog training that's been agreed with your case manager, and the training's not available in New Zealand

-- you, your partner, your child or your sibling have to get medical treatment that’s not available in New Zealand and is supported by the Ministry of Health or District Health Board.
+- you, your partner, child or sibling have to get medical treatment overseas and meet the Ministry of Health and District Health Board's criteria

 Your payment can continue for up to 28 days, or up to:

 - 6 weeks if you're approved because you're competing in a Special Olympic or Paralympic Games competition

 - 2 years if you're approved because you're getting:

 - medical treatment not available in New Zealand.

 You can tell us online using MyMSD.
 You need to log in and select the 'Something has changed' option.
 If you have a partner and they're travelling with you, they'll need to tell us using their own MyMSD.
 You need to tell us:

 - the date you're leaving New Zealand

 - the date you're expecting to arrive back in New Zealand